antfu/talks/2025-05-23/src/slides.md

 This is certainly not new, as many projects have been using ESLint that way since the very beginning.

-While this topic is actually a bit controversial, which you might hear people saying you should use a dedicated formatter like Prettier or dprint.
-To me, I see this all down to that those stylistic rules for ESLint take a lot of maintenance effort.
 Last year, ESLint and the TypeScript ESLint teams decided to deprecate those stylistic rules from the core. [click] And then, I initiated the ESLint Stylistic project, [click] gathering all those stylistic rules for JS, TS, and JSX into [click] this organization and making a community keep maintaining them.
 I keep using ESLint as formatter as I see it much more flexible and customizable than Prettier due to ESLint's nature.

-[click] If you are using VS Code, you can see `editor.codeActionOnSave` to auto-fix eslint errors on save.
+[click] If you are using VS Code, you can set `editor.codeActionOnSave` to auto-fix eslint errors on save.
 And use `eslint.rules.customizations` to silent stylistic rules in your IDE so they work more like a formatter.
-For other code editors, I believe there are similar configs for doing the same.
+I believe there are similar configs for doing the same for other code editors.
 -->

 ---